TaitoUnited/full-stack-template/README.md

 You can create a new project from this template by running `taito template create: server-template`.
 Later you can upgrade your project to the latest version of the template by running `taito template upgrade`.
 To ensure flawless upgrade, do not modify files that have a **do-not-modify** note in them as they are designed to be reusable and easily configurable for various needs.
 In such case, improve the original files of the template instead, and then upgrade.

 You can also migrate an existing non-taito-cli project by running `taito template migrate: server-template` in your project root folder.
+If, however, you are not going to use docker containers or functions on your production environment, see the [legacy-server-template](https://github.com/TaitoUnited/legacy-server-template) instead.

 [//]: # (TEMPLATE NOTE END)